tarundumka1/divs950-MCA-2-Computer-Networks-TMC-203/README.md

 Mid-Term Practical Exam
 Instructions:
 1. This paper contains two questions.
 Both are Compulsory.
 Marks are written against the questions.
-2. Answers must be handwritten and create PDF file in your folder.
+2. Practicals will be performed in Packet Tracer.
+Answers must be handwritten and create PDF file in your folder.
 3. Make folder of your name_universityrollno.